ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - The Founder
 - Why do Founders build products and start companies?
 - It's one of the hardest journeys to go on: it's dangerous, loneley, stressful, emotional, most likely end up in failure or poor outcome.
 Could set you back finanncially.
 But with all the doomsday scenarios, people still decide to go on the journey because they feel the world will be beffter off because of what value they can provide to the world.

+What does it take to build something better than anyone else?
+- iPhones
+- Google Search
+- Microsfot Operating System
+- CRM Salesforce
+- Your favourite restaurant meal

+What does

+## Defining the mission

 ## Identifying Early Demand